DocKDE/pdbman/README.md

 This program takes a PDB file as input and analyzes or changes it as needed to serve as input for Orca QM/MM calculations.

-Note that for the time being two version of this software is provided: a Python and a Rust version.
-They are roughly equal in terms of features with the Rust version being faster and more actively developed.
-The Python version will be deprecated at some point.

 ### Capabilities

-- Query specific atoms and residues by ID or name
+- Query specific atoms or residues by ID or name
 - Find atoms or residues within a user-defined sphere of a given atom
 - Analyze atoms and/or residues present in QM or active region
 - Find clashes and atomic contacts in given PDB file
 - Add or remove atoms or residues to QM or active region by ID or name
 - Add or remove atoms and residues to QM or active region by calculating a sphere of given radius around a given atom
-- Add or remove only the sidechain or backbone of residues by ID or name
+- Add or remove only the sidechain or backbone of residues
 - Write changes to stdout or file
 - Lists of QM or active atoms can be saved to or loaded from files